Mimetis/ProjectY/SETUP_SCRIPT.md

 Once compiled, you need to:

-- Create the Azure Services required by **Project Y** to run.
+- Create the **Azure Services** required by **Project Y** to run.
-- Create a Service Principal required by **Project Y** to authenticate users.
+- Create a **Service Principal** required by **Project Y** to authenticate users.
-- Create 2 appsettings files, locally (one for dev / one for prod) to be able to start **Project Y** web app and web api.
+- Create **2 appsettings files**, locally (one for dev / one for prod) to be able to start **Project Y** web app and web api.

 As you can see, the **appsettings** file (in each project `Ygdra.Web.UI` and `Ygdra.Host`) are barely empty.

+The [setup.sh](setup.sh) file will do everything for you.

 ## Script setup.sh

-If you want to quickly setup your environment, a bash script has been prepared to deploy everything you need.

-> If you want to do it manually, check the [Setup In Details](SETUP_DETAILS.md) documentation

-The bash script `setup.sh` will create for your all services and the service principal to be able to deploy the solution in your subscription.
+The bash script `setup.sh` will create all the services and the service principal to be able to deploy the solution in your subscription.
-Then the script will create all the appsettings files for all the projects that need it.
+Then the script will create all the **appsettings files** for all the projects (web / api) that require them.

-> Note: These two files are explicitly part of the .gitignore file.
+> Note: These generated files (`appsettings.developement.json` and `appsettings.production.json`) are explicitly part of the .gitignore file.
 They will never be commited to Github.

 Be sure to: